How To Become an Email Marketing Specialist: Tips From Experts

 1. Project management.
 Email marketing implies working with a large number of contractors (both external and internal).

 Additionally, it would be cool to be able to manage creative processes.
 There’s no need to generate brilliant ideas.
-But it is very important to set clear tech requirements which lead to the final result.
+But it is very important to set clear tech requirements that lead to the final result.

 Technical skills to get a hand of